pthub/slate/source/index.md

 ```

-This endpoint retrieves a quote
+This endpoint retrieves a quote, the renewal flag is used for existing agreements

 ### HTTP Request